 Heat a nonstick pan and drizzle with canola oil.
 Whisk the eggs lightly before pouring it into the pan.
 Using a spatula chop the eggs up, making some kind of scrambled eggs.
 Once they’re done, place them on a plate and set aside.

 In the same pan, add in the green chili, garlic and ginger.
 Fry for a minute, until fragrant.
 Then you’ll add in the spring onions and fry for around 30 seconds.
 Add in the rice.
 Try not to put one single big block of rice into the pan.
 Chop it up a little beforehand.
-Give it a good mix, add in the lemon juice, soy sauces, salt, pepper and frozen peas.
+Give it a good mix, add in the soy sauces, salt, pepper and frozen peas.
 Just before serving, add in the cooked eggs, sesame oil and cilantro.
 Taste and adjust accordingly.

 Yesterday, I made the Spicy Chili Beef with Cilantro Fried Noodles, and it was sooo good.
 I mean, you need to look it up!
 It’s got a lot of ingredients, but it’s so worth it!
 YUM!